Discofunk/BlueGoat.MongoDBUtils/README.md

 Verify install by running `dotnet mongo-utils -?`

-> Note: Local installation must use the `dotnet` command first
+> Note: Local installations must prefix with the `dotnet` command to run

 ### Help